stacks-network/docs/src/pages/authentication/overview.md

 Both the `authRequest` and the `authResponse` tokens are [JSON Web Tokens](https://jwt.io/), and they are passed via URL query strings.

-Stacks's authentication tokens are based on the [RFC 7519 OAuth JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) with additional support for the `secp256k1` curve used by Bitcoin and many other cryptocurrencies.
+Stacks authentication tokens are based on the [RFC 7519 OAuth JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) with additional support for the `secp256k1` curve used by Bitcoin and many other cryptocurrencies.